 Laura says: “This delicate yet rich-tasting cake makes the perfect dessert for any fall or winter holiday event.
 Served with a generous dollop of your favorite vegan whipped topping on the side, this cheeze-cake will be dressed to impress!”

 Of course, you need not wait for a special occasion to enjoy this easy-as-pie pumpkin treat.
+It starts with a simple crust made of vegan cookie crumbs — Laura recommends vegan ginger cookies.
+Here are a few brands to look for at your natural foods store or supermarket:

-More recipes from Laura Theodore’s Vegan-Ease:
+More recipes on this site from Laura Theodore’s Vegan-Ease:

 - Vegan Crab Cakes with Classic Cocktail Sauce